Archive for July, 2011

 account value in thirty years – $1,877,245.97

 Even better news is that the choice is not one or the other.
 The house or the great future.
 You can have both easily but the money makes the house possible in the opposite way that the house can make the great financial future impossible.
-If you current monthly debt service is making it hard to save it’s time for a change.
+If your current monthly debt service is making it hard to save its time for a change.

 The rewards for paying your investment account first are incredible.
 Not only will you have a much better retirement but you will also be more secure everyday for the next thirty years.
 If done properly your income from your savings can come to you tax-free in your retirement years and you could leave a multimillion dollar nest egg for your heirs.
 If you want to see what your mortgage payment could be doing for you go to this link and enter your numbers and think about how you want your future to look.